Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Setting Calorie Goals

-During the signup process with MacroFactor, I get to customize my inputs so that my macronutrient targets are as accurate as possible.
+During the signup process with MacroFactor, I can customize my inputs so that my macronutrient targets are as accurate as possible.

-This information gives the app a better idea of the number of calories that I burn per day based on my metabolism, exercise activity, and non-exercise activity.
+This information gives the app a better idea of how many calories I burn daily based on my metabolism, exercise, and non-exercise activity.

-The calorie floor is setting a limit for the lowest possible caloric intake that the app can recommend, which is so important because if my calories are set too low it can negatively impact my metabolism and cause a number of health issues.
+The calorie floor is setting a limit for the lowest possible caloric intake that the app can recommend.
+It is important because if my calories are set too low, it can negatively impact my metabolism and cause several health issues.

-The app gives recommendations for a standard calorie floor (which is never lower than 1200 calories/day).
-You can opt to lower this calorie floor down to 800 calories per day if desired.
+The app recommends a standard calorie floor (which is never lower than 1200 calories/day).
+You can lower this calorie floor to 800 calories per day if desired.

-When I first used the app in 2021, they used to provide the option to remove the calorie floor, but it appears that they’ve taken this option away in recent updates.
+When I first used the app in 2021, they offered the option to remove the calorie floor, but they’ve removed this option in recent updates.

 I recommend always setting a “standard calorie floor” unless you’re in a bodybuilding contest prep that is supposed to push the body to its limits temporarily.